Toronto Hydro counting poles

 Until a few years ago, the streetlights were owned by the city.

 Then two things happened.
-Dogs started getting zapped by stray voltage.
+Dogs started getting zapped by stray voltage across the city.
 And the city ran out of money.

-It seemed to make sense for Toronto Hydro, which was already supplying the electricity, to take ownership of the streetlights.
+It seemed to make sense for Toronto Hydro, which was already powering the city with electricity, to take ownership of the streetlights.

 Toronto Hydro paid the city $60 million for the lights, a sum that also came in handy in patching the city's leaky budget.